ms609/TreeDist/README.md

 * [`NyeTreeSimilarity`](https://ms609.github.io/TreeDist/reference/NyeTreeSimilarity.html)

-    Nye _et al._ (2006) score matchings according to the size of the largest bipartition that is consistent with both of them, normalized against the Jaccard index.
+    Nye _et al._ (2006) score matchings according to the size of the largest split that is consistent with both of them, normalized against the Jaccard index.
 This approach is extended by B&ouml;cker _et al_.
 (2013) with the Jaccard-Robinson-Foulds metric (function
     [`JaccardRobinsonFoulds`](https://ms609.github.io/TreeDist/reference/JaccardRobinsonFoulds.html)).